Main Street Wetumpka Projects

 Benches, Bike Racks & Picnic Areas

-Small improvements to public spaces like these new tables and chairs are what make big impacts in our community.
+Small improvements to public spaces, like these new tables and chairs, are what make big impacts in our community.
 Providing the public with access to outdoor seating areas and bike racks encourages fellowship, healthy activity, and community engagement.
-These upgrades were made possible by donations from our generous Main Street Members and though partnership with the City!
+These upgrades were made possible by donations from our generous Main Street Members and through partnership with the City!

 Elmore Co.
 Museum Improvements